Healing Through Grief: 17 Ways to Find Comfort and Strength in Islam

 Practical Steps to Navigate Grief

-6. Talk About Your Loved One: Don’t suppress your tears or memories.
-Tears reduce stress, and sharing stories keeps their memory alive.
+Talk About Your Loved One: Don’t suppress your tears or memories.
+Tears bring our cortisol levels down hence reduce stress, and sharing stories keeps their memory alive.

-9. Stay Connected: Keep in touch with their family and friends, as every kind word and action benefits both you and your loved one.
+Stay Connected: Keep in touch with their family and friends because these are acts of kindness and every kind word and action is a Sadaqah jariyah which benefits both you and your loved one.

-12. Gratitude for Nourishment: Eat clean, halal nutrition, and be thankful for the sustenance Allah (SWT) provides.
+Gratitude and Nourishment: Eat clean, halal nutrition, and be thankful for the sustenance Allah (SWT) provides.

-13. Prioritize Good Sleep: Start your day with Fajr, setting a positive tone for the rest of the day.
+Prioritize Good Sleep: Start your day with Fajr, setting a positive tone for the rest of the day and rest for a minimum of 8 hours at night.

 Seeking Comfort in Allah’s Promises